Lockdown Food Initiative

 In 2018 only 33,6% of learners that wrote the Matric exams obtained a Bachelors degree pass with a significant proportion of those students attending private education institutions.

-Our mission is to assist Grade 6 – Grade 12 learners from underprivileged communities in breaching knowledge gaps that they may have with work in the CAPS syllabus such that they may achieve a Matric certificate with Bachelors degree pass.
+Our mission is to assist Grade 6 – Grade 12 learners from underprivileged communities in bridging knowledge gaps that they may have with work in the CAPS syllabus such that they may achieve a Matric certificate with Bachelors degree pass.

 What Do We Do?